schuyler/autobus/README.md

 ## Contributing

-Patches welcome.
+I regard autobus as essentially feature complete, so a lack of recent releases just means that no one's reported any bugs.

+That said, patches are welcome.
 By all means, please send pull requests!

-## Todo

-- API reference
-- Fix: start() has an occasional race condition where events can be sent before they can be consumed locally.
-This is probably not a real production issue but it would be nice for them to be synchronized.

-Otherwise I regard autobus as pretty feature complete.

 ## License